powMCTGensampleSizeMCTGenprepareGen and the

 #> linear sigEmax1 sigEmax2 emax quadratic

-powMCTGen(c(30,30,30,30,30,30), "negative binomial", "log", modelPar = 0.1,
+#> 0.8635763 0.9519946 0.9347688 0.8478020 0.8863805powMCTGen(c(30,30,30,30,30,30), "negative binomial", "log", modelPar = 0.1,

-Ntype = "actual", alpha = 0.05, altModels = models.full, verbose = T)
+Ntype = "actual", alpha = 0.05, altModels = models.full, verbose = T)Now let’s assume our dose-response models define the probability of

 occurance on the probit scale.
 We need only to change the

-arguments, and remove the
+family and link arguments, and remove the

-argument.
-Note that the modelPar
+modelPar argument.
+Note that the modelPar is

-simply ignored for family = "binomial"
+simply ignored for family = "binomial".

 By default, the doses are assumed to be the same doses used to construct the alternative models.
 However, the user now can also supply their own doses to see what effect the choice of doses has on the power.
 Consider the next example, where the doses are either very small or very large, which no doses in the middle of the dose-range.
 We see that the power decreases for some models, especially “sigEmax2”.
 This is because certain choices of doses do a better job of defining the underlying shape of the curves.